byananya/byananya/README.md

 👨🏻‍💻 Who am I

-* I'm a Software Engineer with a strong passion for developing applications and Test and Automation engineering and am a polyglot programmer who loves to code in Python and Java.
+* I'm a Software Engineer with a strong passion for developing applications and tools and Automation Solutions and am a polyglot programmer who loves to code in Python and Java.
 * I like to build scalable test automation frameworks and utilities to solve testing and automation problems.
 * I believe in understanding and testing all the layers of the stack and have worked with Web, Mobile, and Backend systems throughout my career across different domains.